ivandroid/ionic-settings/README.md

     });
     ```

 6. To include your settings into a view simply use the `ion-settings` directive within the `ion-content` element.

-    ```html
+To show the settings as modal add the directive `ion-settings-button` to the navigation bar.
+Pressing this button opens the modal.```html
     <ion-view>
         <ion-content>
             <ion-settings></ion-settings>
         </ion-content>
     </ion-view>
-    ```

-    To show the settings as modal add the directive `ion-settings-button` to the navigation bar.
-Pressing this button opens the modal.

-    ```html
     <ion-view>
         <ion-nav-buttons side="right">
             <ion-settings-button></ion-settings-button>